 For us there is no other spring crop (and few summer crops) that pack the freshness and flavor of home-grown peas.
 If only we had the discipline to save a few for the kitchen; we can't resist eating all these sugary goodies right at the vine.

 OREGON GIANT Snow Pea Seeds (OP) 60 days

 The first large podded, high sugar snow pea.
-The tender succulent pods grow to 4-inches long and cover the short, easy to maintain 2-3 foot vines.
+The tender succulent pods grow to 4 in. long and cover the short, easy to maintain 2-3 ft. vines.
 High yielding and can be grown with or without supports.
 Resists powdery mildew, pea enation and common wilt.
 Packet is 1 ounce, about 100-125 seeds.